cleberzumba/courses-and-training/README.md

 Complete record of courses, nanodegrees, and training completed in Data Engineering, Data Science, Big Data, Machine Learning, and AI.

-> Main CV certifications are listed separately in the resume.
 This repository holds the complete training history with certificates.

 ## Index